“Our infrastructure, curriculum and teacher training programmes are aimed at imparting life skills along with academic excellence.”

-- Life skills and SUPW activities are the part of time table schedule for the whole year.
+- Life skills and SUPW activities are part of time table schedule for the whole year.

-- Under Health programme individual data of each child is collected and updated regularly.
+- Under the Health program individual data of each child is collected and updated regularly.

-- The library is equipped with books which deals in development of various life skills both for teachers and students.
+- The library is equipped with books which deal in the development of various life skills, both for teachers and students.

-- Use of smart boards where in videos and resources are provided to students for extending the life skills.
+- Use of smart boards wherein videos and resources are provided to students for extending their life skills.

-- Our school counsellors are trained and experts in delivering Life Skills Education in classrooms apart from their regular counselling schedules which has helped not only in identifying students with psycho-social problem but also dealing with them through classroom interventions.
+- Our school counsellors are trained in delivering Life Skills Education in classrooms apart from their regular counselling schedules which has helped not only in identifying students with psycho-social problems but also dealing with them through classroom interventions.

-- Committee of teachers is formed to look into matters of bullying and its redressal.
+- A Committee of teachers is formed to look into matters of bullying and its redressal.